gocd/kubernetes-elastic-agents/docs/configure_cluster_profile.md

 1. Specify `Cluster URL`.

 1. Optionally specify `Namespace`.
-If not provided, GoCD agents will be launched in the default Kubernetes namespace.
+If not provided, the plugin will launch GoCD agent pods in the default Kubernetes namespace.
 Note: If you have multiple GoCD servers with cluster profiles pointing to the same Kubernetes cluster, make sure that the namespace used by each GoCD server is different.
    Otherwise, the plugin of one GoCD server will end up terminating pods